Spring Cleaning: How to Remove Old Software that makes your PC Vulnerable

 And this brings us to your next question, which I’m sure popped up in your mind by now:

 What’s all the fuss about software updates, anyway?

 Software updates do not include only performance improvements and new features.
 Almost every time you receive an update, you can be sure that it packs security fixes as well.
 That’s why updates are crucial and you should install them as soon as they become available: because they can put a plug in the security holes in your PC and make your system safer.

 In the spirit of keeping things real, you should understand that updates can’t fix all of your security problems.
-There are glitches in software that even the software makers aren’t aware of.
-Sometimes, cyber criminals will discover these weaknesses on their own and start exploiting them until the makers can release an update.
-That’s how Zero Day vulnerabilities are born (these are the worst kind, because the bad guys get to be the first to make the call).
+There are glitches in the software that even the software makers aren’t aware of.
+Sometimes, cybercriminals will discover these weaknesses on their own and start exploiting them until the makers can release an update.
+That’s how Zero Day vulnerabilities are born (these are the worst kind because the bad guys get to be the first to make the call).

 Maybe you’ll be surprised to find out that the most vulnerable software vendor in 2015 was….
 Apple!
 The CVE count you see in the table is the number of vulnerabilities that the software makers had in 2015 and the places they had in the general vulnerabilities chart called CVE details.

 Software is mind-blowingly complex and its interaction with hardware even more so.
 This goes both for PCs and smartphones, tablets and other devices.
 So in order to ensure your system is as safe as possible, we always advocate for a multi-layered approach to online security.
 But first, let’s start cleaning out your digital closet.